Gichimu/jengapgw-joomla/README.md

   * LAMP or XAMPP

 Assumptions:
 You have fully installed Joomla Site and onfigured J2 store.
-If not, follow this links to download  joomla and j2 store configurations.
+If not, follow this links to download  joomla and j2 store configurations respectively.
 * [joomla on ubuntu](https://hostadvice.com/how-to/how-to-install-joomla-on-an-ubuntu-18-04-vps-or-dedicated-server/)
 * [joomla on windows](https://websiteforstudents.com/install-joomla-cms-on-windows-10-desktop-server-with-xampp-support/)

- - To install j2 store : Navigate to the administrator side of your Joomla store > go to extensions drop-down > click on manage > navigate to install>click install from web and search J2 store then click install.
- - On the J2 store drop down,click on dashboard to  Configure the basic settings and enable J2 store.[read more](https://docs.j2store.org/)
+ - For guidlines on J2 configurations[click here](https://docs.j2store.org/)

  #### Intergrating the jengapgw-joomla plugin
  1. Clone this repository by running this command on your terminal [git clone https://github.com/Gichimu/jengapgw-joomla.git]
  2. Compress the folder.The folder **MUST** be compressed.
  3. On the navigation click on Extensions > manage > install > and click on Upload Package and select your zip folder.